 Prof. Dr. Peter Scheiffele " further information

 Group Members

 Research Associate

 Dr. Harald Witte

 Postdoctoral Fellows

-Dr. Stéphane Jean Michel Baudouin Dr. Ramya Nair Dr. Dietmar Schreiner Dr. Jovan Simicevic Dr. Emily Sylwestrack Dr. Le Xiao
+Dr. Andrea Gomez Dr. Hanna Hörnberg Dr. Oriane Mauger Dr. Dietmar Schreiner Dr. Jovan Simicevic Dr. Meha Singh Dr. Le Xiao

 PhD Students

-Hanna Hörnberg Ying Ying Lee Thi-Minh Nguyen
+Ying Ying Lee Thi-Minh Nguyen David Tora Lisa Traunmüller

-Master Student Lisa Traunmüller

 Administrative Assistant Anja Streb

 Technical Associates Caroline Bornmann Laetitia Burklé

 RESEARCH GROUP TILMAN SCHIRMER Molecular mechanisms of c-di-GMP signal transduction and AMP transferases

-We are employing crystallographic and biochemical/ biophysical techniques to reveal the structural basis for the catalysis and regulation of c-di-GMP related proteins.
+We are employing crystallographic and biochemical/biophysical techniques to reveal the structural basis for the catalysis and regulation of c-di-GMP related proteins.
 Our second focus is on bacterial type IV secretion system (T4SS) effector proteins with AMP transferase activity.

-Diguanylate cyclases and regulation of c-di-GMP synthesis Recent discoveries show that a novel second messenger, c-di-GMP, is extensively used by bacteria to control multicellular behavior, such as biofilm formation.
+Diguanylate cyclases and regulation of c-di-GMP synthesis

+Recent discoveries show that a novel second messenger, c-di-GMP, is extensively used by bacteria to control multicellular behavior, such as biofilm formation.
 Condensation of two GTP to the dinucleotide is catalyzed by GGDEF domains that usually occur in combination with sensory and/or regulatory modules.
 The opposing phosphodiesterase activity is provided by EAL domains that are also regulated.
-In collaboration with the Jenal group (Biozentrum) and based on crystallographic studies we have elucidated the catalytic and regulatory mechanisms of PleD, an essential part of the signaling pathway regulating the developmental cycle of Caulobacter crescentus.
-More recently, we have determined the structure of the putative c-di-GMP specific phosphodiesterase Ykul in complex with c-di-GMP, which allowed us to propose the catalytic mechanism of EAL domains.
-Moreover, the structure provided clues about how this class of enzymes may be regulated in a modular and universal fashion by sensory domains.
-Effector proteins of the type IV secretion system Type IV secretion systems (T4SS) are utilized by many bacterial pathogens for the delivery of virulence proteins or protein-DNA complexes into their eukaryotic target cells.
-Together with the Dehio group (Biozentrum) we are working on a class of effector proteins that are composed of a Fic and a BID domain responsible for pathogenic action in the host cell and translocation, respectively.
+In collaboration with the Jenal group (Biozentrum) and based on crystallographic and functional studies we have studied the catalytic and regulatory mechanisms of diguanylate cyclades, the enzymes that synthesize the second messenger.
+It appears that the general mechanism of activation relies on signal induced dimerisation of its regulatory domains that ensures productive of the two GTP loaded catalytic GGDEF domains.
+Though the substrate binding site of c-di-GMP specific phosphodiesterases is completely contained with the EAL domain, the domain is active only as a homodimer.
+This generic property of the catalytic domain is probably utilised in the full-length proteins to control their activity, very similar to the situation in diguanylate cyclades.
+Thus our results provide clues about how this class of enzymes can be regulated in a modular and universal fashion by their sensory domains.
+Recently we have started to elucidate the structures and binding modes of newly discovered c-di-GMP receptors.
+These results will add to our knowledge of complete c-di-GMP signal cascades.